How to include Word bookmarks and index in an exported PDF

 Generate an automatic table of contents with PDFelement

-PDFelement is a fairly versatile solution for those who need frequently edit, annotate, and organize PDFsOne of its most useful functions is the creation of automatic bookmarks and content pages based on them.
+PDFelement is a versatile solution for those who frequently need to edit, annotate, and organize PDFs .
+One of its most useful features is the automatic creation of bookmarks and content pages based on them.

-When you are satisfied with the bookmarks, simply right-click on them and use the option “Create a content page from the bookmarks”PDFelement will generate a new table of contents based on that structure.
+Once you're happy with the bookmarks, simply right-click on them and select "Create a content page from bookmarks" .
+PDFelement will then generate a new table of contents based on that structure.

 Advantages of using PDFelement for indexes and bookmarks

-The strength of PDFelement is that You don't need to be an advanced user To get a well-organized PDF: the interface is quite intuitive and the automatic assistants make the task much easier.
+The strength of PDFelement is that you don't need to be an advanced user to get a well-organized PDF: the interface is quite intuitive and the automatic assistants make the task much easier.

-Furthermore, the appearance of the resulting table of contents is usually neat and professionalThis is very useful if you're going to share the PDF with clients, colleagues, or students.
+Furthermore, the resulting table of contents usually looks neat and professional , which is very useful if you're going to share the PDF with clients, colleagues, or students.

-Overall, it's a recommended option if you frequently work with large PDFs and want a balance between automation, customization and ease of use without relying solely on Word.
+Overall, it's a recommended option if you frequently work with large PDFs and want a balance between automation, customization, and ease of use without relying solely on Word.

 Create a manual table of contents in Adobe Acrobat with AutoBookmark

-The basic process begins by opening your PDF in Acrobat and going to Plugins > Links > Generate links > Link table of contents to pages…From that wizard you can configure how the index will be identified.
+The basic process begins by opening your PDF in Acrobat and going to Plugins > Links > Generate Links > Link Table of Contents to Pages… .
+From that wizard, you can configure how the table of contents will be identified.

-It also allows you to define the range of pages to be analyzed, so as not to process the entire file if the index is only found in a specific section.
+It also allows you to define the range of pages to be analyzed , so as not to process the entire file if the index is only found in a specific section.

-Within that range you can select the option to process only the text that is within a specific area of the pageTo do this, a sample rectangle is drawn and the complement is limited to that block, ideal if the index occupies a well-defined area.
+Within that range, you can select the option to process only the text within a specific area of the page .
+To do this, draw a sample rectangle, and the plugin will be limited to that block—ideal if the index occupies a well-defined area.

-Upon completion of the wizard, the plugin automatically generates hyperlinks in the table of contents entries, pointing to the correct pagesThe index becomes fully interactive, making it much easier to navigate through very large or complex documents.
+Once the wizard is complete, the plugin automatically generates hyperlinks in the table of contents entries, pointing to the correct pages .
+The index becomes fully interactive, making it much easier to navigate large or complex documents.

 Generate PDF tables of contents using online tools

-If you don't want to install additional software or need to do a specific task from any computer, there are online solutions that allow you to upload a PDF, edit it and add a table of contents.
+If you don't want to install additional software or need to do a specific task from any computer, there are online solutions that allow you to upload a PDF, edit it, and add a table of contents.

 Use DocHub to add an index to a PDF in your browser

-The process begins by uploading your file to the service: simply Import the PDF and wait for it to open in the editor.From there you can modify text, add annotations, or insert new elements.
+The process begins by uploading your file to the service: simply import the PDF and wait for it to open in the editor .
+From there, you can modify text, add annotations, or insert new elements.

-Within the editing tools is the option to add a table of contents to the documentThe interface is quite simple and includes undo functions to correct mistakes on the fly.
+Among the editing tools is the option to add a table of contents to the document .
+The interface is quite simple and includes undo functions to correct mistakes on the fly.

 Create the index in Word (or another editor) before converting to PDF